What is Dual Diagnosis Drug & Alcohol Addiction Treatment?

 When the term “dual diagnosis” is used to describe a drug and alcohol treatment center, it means that the facility is equipped to treat mental health issues in addition to substance abuse.

 Dual diagnosis treatment addresses both the underlying psychiatric issues and substance abuse disorder.
 This level of care is often necessary to facilitate a successful recovery from addiction or alcoholism.

 What Are Co-Occurring Disorders?

 A co-occurring disorder is a diagnosable mental health disorder that someone can have in addition to a substance use disorder.
 People who are chemically-dependent often have mental health disorders that are mood or anxiety-related.

-A substance use disorder is a diagnosable medical condition as well, and it can include alcohol or drug abuse and dependence.
-A substance use disorder is diagnosed based on a set of symptoms that indicate the substance use is interfering with daily functionality and causing harmful effects physically, mentally or in other areas of a person’s life.
+A substance use disorder is a diagnosable medical condition which can include alcohol or drug abuse and dependence.
+A substance use disorder is diagnosed based on a set of symptoms that indicate the substance use is interfering with daily functionality and causing harmful effects physically, mentally, or in other areas of a person’s life.

 People with a severe mental illness have among the highest rates of co-occurring substance use disorders.

 Some of the mental health disorders a person may have, along with a substance use disorder include:

 - Panic disorder